Close to the Edge: Release

-Close to the Edge was released on 8 September 1972 in the UK and on 13 September 1972 in the US, six weeks into the band's 1972–73 world tour to promote the album.
-It became their biggest commercial success since their formation, reaching number 3 on the Billboard 200 chart in the United States and number 4 on the UK Albums Chart.
-In the Netherlands, the album went to number one.
-The album received 450,000 advanced orders in the United States.
-On 30 October 1972, the album was certified gold by the Recording Industry Association of America (RIAA) for 500,000 copies sold in the United States.
-Atlantic Records owner Ahmet Ertegun presented the group with their gold disc award at a restaurant in New York City on 20 November, where their manager, Brian Lane, announced the band's new five-year contract with Atlantic.
-The album continued to sell, and was certified platinum for one million copies sold on 10 April 1998.
+Close to the Edge was released in the United Kingdom on 8 September 1972 and in the United States on 13 September 1972, six weeks into the band's 1972–1973 world tour.
+The album became their greatest commercial success since their formation, peaking at number four on the UK Albums Chart and reaching number three on the US Billboard 200, where it maintained a chart residency of over thirty weeks.
+In the Netherlands, the album topped the charts at number one.
+The record received 450,000 advanced pre-orders in the United States.
+On 30 October 1972, the album was certified gold by the Recording Industry Association of America (RIAA) for shipping 500,000 copies in the United States.
+Atlantic Records owner Ahmet Ertegun presented the group with their gold disc awards at a New York City restaurant on 20 November, where their manager, Brian Lane, announced that Yes had signed a new five-year contract extension with the label.
+The album maintained steady catalog sales over subsequent decades, ultimately earning a platinum certification for over one million units shipped on 10 April 1998.

-Yes released "And You and I" as a two-part single in the United States in October 1972.
-In the United Kingdom, the song was released in its entirety with "Roundabout" on its B-side.
-It peaked at number 42 on the Billboard Hot 100 singles chart in the United States for the week of 16 December 1972.
-A single edit of "Total Mass Retain" was released as the B-side to the group's non-album single, a rendition of "America" made famous by Simon & Garfunkel, released on 17 July 1972.
+In October 1972, Yes released "And You and I" as a condensed, two-part single in the United States, splitting the track into "Part I" and "Part II" across the 7-inch vinyl to accommodate American radio programming constraints.
+In the United Kingdom, the song was issued in its entirety, backed with a live rendition of "Roundabout" on the B-side.
+The single peaked at number 42 on the US Billboard Hot 100 chart for the week ending 16 December 1972.
+A standalone single edit of the title track movement "Total Mass Retain" had previously been issued on 17 July 1972 as the B-side to the group's non-album single, a progressive rock interpretation of the Simon & Garfunkel song "America".